-Many low-calorie foods can leave you feeling hungry and unfulfilled between meals, making it much more tempting to overeat and indulge.
+Many low calorie foods can leave you feeling hungry and unfulfilled between meals.

-Fortunately, plenty of healthy foods exist that are both filling and low in calories.
+However, plenty of nutritious foods exist that are both filling and low in calories.

-Oats can be an excellent addition to a healthy weight loss diet.
+Oats can be an excellent addition to your daily diet.

-They’re not only low in calories but also high in protein and fiber that keep you feeling full.
+They’re not only low in calories, but they’re also high in protein and fiber, which can keep you feeling full.

-Summary Oats, which are high in fiber and protein, work to reduce hunger, increase feelings of fullness and improve appetite control.
+Oats, which are high in fiber and protein, work to reduce hunger, increase feelings of fullness, and improve appetite control.

-Greek yogurt is a great source of protein that can help curb cravings and promote weight loss.
+Greek yogurt is a great source of protein that can be incorporated into a nutritious diet.

-Though the exact numbers vary between brands and flavors, a 2/3-cup (150-gram) serving of Greek yogurt typically provides about 130 calories and 11 grams of protein (4).
+Though the exact numbers vary between brands and flavors, a 1-cup (245-gram) serving of nonfat Greek yogurt provides about 150 calories and 25 grams of protein (

-One study in 20 women examined how a high-protein yogurt snack affected appetite compared to unhealthy high-fat snacks like chocolate or crackers.
+One study involving 20 women examined how a nonfat Greek yogurt snack affected appetite compared to higher fat snacks like chocolate or crackers.

-Summary Greek yogurt is high in protein and linked to less hunger, subdued calorie intake and increased feelings of fullness.
+Greek yogurt is high in protein and linked to less hunger, subdued calorie intake, and increased feelings of fullness.